+‘In both cases, the maximum expenditure subject to territorial spending obligations shall in no case exceed 80 % of the overall production budget.

-In both cases, if a Member States requires a minimum level of production activity in the territory concerned for projects to be eligible for aid, that level shall not exceed 50 % of the overall production budget.
-In addition, the maximum expenditure subject to territorial spending obligations shall in no case exceed 80 % of the overall production budget.
+Member States may also require a minimum level of production activity in the territory concerned for projects to be eligible for aid, but that level shall not exceed 50 % of the overall production budget.

 5. The eligible costs shall be the following: